saurabhbajpai245/devTinder/README.md

 # ~ -> Allows updates only to the patch version, meaning only bug fixes, not any new features.

 # app.use(cb()) -> here cb function known as request handler function

+# create a local repository using command
+    -- git init
+    -- git add . (adding all the files to stage, you can also specify a single file as well like git add app.js) -- git commit -m "commiting the stage changes to local repository"

+# Now you create remote reposiory and connect local repository with remote one using following commands

+    -- git remote add origin https://github.com/saurabhbajpai245/devTinder.git
+    -- git branch -M main
+    -- git push -u origin main

+# For learning
+    -- difference b/w app.use and app.all